stasson/vue-mdc-adapter/docs/getting-started.md

 #### Create your own SASS Theme

-> Material Components styles come as a highly themable SASS framework.
+> Material Components styles come as highly themable SASS framework.
+In order to be able to theme properly
+> and avoid any duplicate/ordering style issues in the bundle, we recommend managing styles globally.
 > refer to the [MDC Theming Guide](https://material.io/components/web/docs/theming/)
 > for more.